Abattoir (film)

 Abattoir is a 2016 American horror film directed by Darren Lynn Bousman and starring Dayton Callie, Jessica Lowndes, Joe Anderson, Lin Shaye, and Jay Huguley.
 It was written by Christopher Monfette.
 It premiered at the Los Angeles Film Festival on June 7, 2016.

-Premise

-A real estate reporter investigates Jebediah Crone (Dayton Callie), a mysterious old man who is assembling a haunted house constructed from rooms where deaths have occurred.
+Plot

+Real estate journalist Julia Talben (Jessica Lowndes) feels unsatisfied with her current writing assignments, more interested in crime reporting, but finds some comforts in her relationship with her sister Amanda and nephew Charlie, and maintains an amicable relationship with former lover and local detective Declan Grady (Joe Anderson).

+Tragedy strikes when Richard Renshaw breaks into Amanda's house and kills her family.
+The next morning, Renshaw calls Julia at work and apologizes to her for the murders.
+Julia rushes to Amanda's house, finding the shocking scene in Charlie's bedroom, while Grady apprehends an oddly-compliant Renshaw.